 Firstly, What Would Have Caused The Increase?

 Despite the Reserve Bank leaving the cash rate unchanged at 1.5%, Westpac CEO Brian Hartzer has attributed the rate increase to higher cost of funding, particularly ‘Wholesale Funding’.
 ‘Wholesale Funding’ is a term used to describe borrowing money from other banks and investors both domestically and overseas.
-As it stands currently, the way banks gather the funds that they lend to customers is through the deposits their customers hold with them, and short-term and long-term Wholesale Funding.
-The availability of wholesale funding allows the bank to provide customers funding during periods of high demand.
+Currently, the way banks gather the funds they lend to customers is through the deposits their customers hold with them, and short-term and long-term Wholesale Funding.
+The availability of wholesale funding allows the bank to provide customers with funding during periods of high demand.

 As can be seen, the use of Wholesale Funding does not come at a set cost.
-Westpac’s investment owner announcement showed an increase cost of wholesale funding of 24 basis points between January & June this year.
-Due to continuously changing global economic volatility, fluctuations in the cost of Wholesale Funding is not uncommon, and usually the fluctuation is absorbed by the bank.
+Westpac’s investment owner announcement showed an increased cost of wholesale funding of 24 basis points between January & June this year.
+Due to continuously changing global economic volatility, fluctuations in the cost of Wholesale Funding are not uncommon, and the bank usually absorbs the fluctuation.
 Until it is no longer within their acceptable profit margin, which is when the cost is passed on to the customer.

-What will the affect be on you, or potentially be on you, if other lenders increase their rates?
+What will the effect be on you, or potentially be on you, if other lenders increase their rates?

 How can you beat the banks?

-Following the Phillip Lowes’ advice (Governor of the RBA); “I encourage anyone with a mortgage to shop around: there are some very good offerings out there” and we tend to agree with him.
-Currently there are still competitive offers available in the market, particularly in the fixed rate space.
-An example would interest rates as low as 3.99%* Interest only for investors.
+Following Phillip Lowes’ advice (Governor of the RBA); “I encourage anyone with a mortgage to shop around: there are some very good offerings out there” and we tend to agree with him.
+There are still competitive offers in the market, particularly in the fixed-rate space.
+An example would be interest rates as low as 3.99%* Interest only for investors.

 Call Us Today and Find Out How We Can Help Beat the Banks.